Convoy feat. Dodge Ram SRT-10

 The door being off provides a good look into the detail inside the vehicle.
 Each gauge is meticulously detailed.

 Transformation is an enjoyable experience.
-The metal provides satisfactory tactile experience.
+The metal provides a satisfactory tactile experience.
 Things go clank and clang.
 Things go click and clack.

 Watch the video.
 Then return.